 - A number of dance and music concerts, along with three musical theatre performances, are put on each year and are well attended by the community.
 Many students have roles in both fall and spring musical theatre productions, as well as perform in winter and spring concerts.

 - The band marches in numerous area parades and home football games.
 It also performs at school assemblies, pep rallies and other school activities, as well as during the Open House.

-What AP and College Credit Opportunities are available?
+What AP and college credit opportunities are available?

 John Carroll currently offers 50+ AP and Honors courses and has special diploma distinctions including Fine Arts and Science, plus the new AP Capstone diploma.
-In addition, the FLEX program enables students to dually enroll in college and earn college credits.

 Are there any special program options for students?

 Yes!
 John Carroll strives to offer a challenging and customizable education for every student.
 Special programs include:

 - STEAM (by invitation only): For students who display a strong interest and aptitude for science and/or mathematics